nikode1/Ripple-Auto-Installer/README.md

 * Note: There are more than 1 installer from different persons, re-edited!
 You can use any of them you want, or just by a bit modifying yourself.
 Get those installers via `wget` (raw).
 And rename it to installer, then follow Step 2.
 You can also do `sudo sh installer.sh`

 ### Step 1:
+Note: `Ripple.sh` <<= this script seems to be working.
+You may use this for now.

-First of all you need to download it by either by downloading it from GitHub, or running this command to download:
+First of all you need to download it by downloading it from GitHub, or running this command to download:

 ```bash
 wget https://raw.githubusercontent.com/Uniminin/Ripple-Auto-Installer/master/Main/ripple.sh